dbrugne/donut/README.md

 - [ ] Reduce home name size
 - [ ] Add a title on online on home : "Utilisateurs en ligne"
 - [ ] Home search results add title over users:  "Utilisateurs correspondant à votre recherche" + show username
-- [x] Show permanently the actions on room user list (not only on hover)
-- [ ] Add a min-width on topic input field
 - [ ] On onetoone default avatar (color problem) doesn't work in .messages
 - [ ] On room profile default avatar of "owner" (color problem) doesn't work (and OP)
 - [ ] Room description/user bio justify and left align